 Work & Volunteer Abroad

-Going abroad for work or volunteering will help you gain valuable skills in your field of study, use the skills you have learned in the classroom and apply them in a real-world setting, challenge your personal limits, foster your global perspective, and give you an edge in your career field.
+Going abroad for work or volunteering will help you gain valuable skills in your field of study.
+You will challenge your personal limits, foster your global perspective, and gain a competitive career edge as you will have the opportunity to use the skills you have learned in the classroom and apply them in a real-world setting.

-Niagara College and the Be World Ready Program want to help support you on your journey!
-Explore the support that Be World Ready Program offers to students who are eager to step outside of their comfort zone and travel abroad for work or volunteer opportunities.
+Niagara College and Be World Ready want to help support you on your journey!
+Explore this page to review the support that Be World Ready has to offer students who are eager to step outside of their comfort zone and travel abroad for work or volunteer opportunities.

 Before departing on a work or volunteer experience abroad, students will be required to participate in a mandatory, online pre-departure training.
-This training will help with building cultural awareness, and risk mitigation, to help prepare the students for their time abroad.
+This training will assist with building cultural awareness and risk mitigation to help prepare the students for their time abroad.

-After registering the work or volunteer abroad experience, the students will be added to Be World Ready Organization on Blackboard.
+After registering the work or volunteer abroad experience, the students will be added to the Be World Ready organization on Blackboard.
 This will give the student access to the online pre-departure material.

-In order to qualify for the Be World Ready grant, the student must complete this training before their departure date.
+To qualify for the Be World Ready grant, the student must complete the training prior to any assigned deadline, which will be before their departure date.